Trigger Warning: This blog talks about pregnancy loss and stillbirth.

 It feels like a slap in the face.
 It takes your breath away.
 This family is so sweet, so deserving.
 It is not fair.

 A doula’s job is to support.
 How do you support someone who’s life has been turned upside down?
 You do the best you can.
 You become their safe harbor in a storm of uncertainty.
 You hold space for them as they grieve.
 They become a part of you and you become a part of them.
-What an awesome responsibility.
+It is an awesome responsibility.
+Not to be taken lightly.